 2. Pay for Delete

-A popular notion surrounding the removal of a collection is that you can pay to have a negative item deleted from your credit report, also known as “pay for delete.”
-Some credit experts frown upon this method because legally, the credit bureaus can list a collection for the full seven years.
-However, some debt collectors use pay for delete as a collection strategy.
-Whether or not it’s a good idea for you could depend on a few different factors.
+A popular notion surrounding the removal of a collection is that you can pay off the collection to have it deleted from your credit report, also known as “pay for delete.”
+This is usually done by writing a pay for delete letter to the collection agency.

 When you do decide to negotiate for a pay for delete, be sure to get every single detail in writing before you sign anything or send in your payment.
 You don’t want to fall for a bait and switch where you think you’re going to have the collection removed and then come to find out it was never included in your contract.